liberamessaging/msgboxxapidocs/docs/publicapi.md

 To find out how to get a specific message <a href="getmessage">view the documentation here</a>

 To find out how to send a new message <a href="sendmessage">view the documentation here</a>

+## Working with Templates

+To find out how to get all the templates <a href="gettemplates">view the documentation here</a>

+To find out how to get a specific template <a href="gettemplate">view the documentation here</a>